davidavdav/Kaldi.jl/README.md

 # Kaldi.jl
 Julia interface to the Kaldi speech recognition suite.

-Currently, we can only read and write Kaldi `.ark` matrices.
+Currently, we can only read and write Kaldi `.ark` matrices, and read a nnet2 binary acoustic model.
 Sorry---I have to start somewhere.

 ## Install